ianitow/search-imdb-vue/README.md

 #  (imdb-search)

-A search in api of imdb
+A search in api of imdb using AXIOS and Quasar Framework

 ## Install the dependencies
 ```bash